augustgresens/Face-App/README.md

     - **Description**
         - Handles cases where detection fails using the last known good detection.
     - **Key Features**
-        - Utilizes the last known successful detection in the event that the current detection fails.
-It stores the last 10 detections into a deque to average out fluctuations and provide a more stable output.
+        - Persists the current detection for 10 frames in the case where the current detection fails.
-        - `cv2.calcOpticalFlowPyrLK`: Tracks feature points using optical flow.
+        - Clears the frame history when a successful detection occurs.
 5. `apply_overlays`
     - **Description**
         -  Applies overlays to the frame.